Last updated 14 January 2019

 Information kept on the credit report

 A credit report can contain a person or business name, current and previous addresses, the employer and driver licence number.
-It also records credit applications including when enquires have been made by credit providers, whether the report was accessed, the type and amount of credit sought in an application, credit limits, the date accounts are opened and closed, and current utility contracts.
+It also records credit applications including when enquires have been made by credit providers, whether the report was accessed, the type and amount of credit sought in an application, credit limits, the date accounts are opened and closed, current utility contracts and default information.
 The report can also contain repayment history information showing missed or late payments for some types of credit.

-The Office of the Australian Information Commissioner publishes a comprehensive Table that summarises how long information is recorded on a credit report.
+The Office of the Australian Information Commissioner publishes a factsheet that summarises how long information is recorded on a credit report.

-Default information is also recorded including business credit information, bankruptcy and court judgements, overdue payments and unpaid credit.
+Default information includes business credit information, bankruptcy and court judgments, overdue payments and unpaid credit.
 A default must be overdue by 60 days or more and must be for an amount greater than $150.
 Defaults of under $150 cannot be listed.